Training Resources

 Research like the Solar Job Census shows that the market for solar employment is growing at a much faster rate than the overall employment sector.

-Solar energy is clean energy: it does not emit carbon dioxide into the atmosphere or require the extraction of fossil fuels.
+Solar energy is clean energy; it does not emit carbon dioxide into the atmosphere or require the extraction of fossil fuels.
 A solar job is a way to be part of a generational change in the way we power our communities.

 The fastest growing sector is solar PV installation, but opportunities exist in sales, marketing, administration, design, entrepreneurship, and more.

-Is a Solar Career Right For You?
+Is a Solar Career Right for You?

 There are a wide variety of jobs available for people of all experience levels.

 • The Interstate Renewable Energy Council (IREC) put together a Solar Career Map to show what a career ladder in manufacturing, system design, project development, and installation could look like.
+They also have a free self-paced course “Exploring Careers in the Solar Industry

 • The installation side of the solar industry employs over 100,000 workers and is the single largest solar employment sector.
 Typical qualifications include ability to lift 50 pounds, a GED or high school diploma, ability to work outside and on roofs in different weather conditions, professionalism, and some prior experience.
 Prior experience can include work in construction, electrical, or roofing.